 Joint Working Manual means the operations and procedures manual to be developed within the ECTC (as amended or updated from time to time).

+Kingdom means Kingdom of Bahrain.

-Law means the Legislative Decree No. 48 of 2002 with respect to Telecommunications in the Kingdom of Bahrain.
+Law means the Legislative Decree No. 48 of 2002 with respect to Telecommunications in the Kingdom of Bahrain, as amended from time to time.

 License means an individual license issued pursuant to the Law and “Licensed” shall be construed accordingly.

-Licensed Operator means a party who has been issued with a Telecommunications License pursuant to the Law to provide telecommunications services.
+Licensed Operator means a party who has been issued with a telecommunications License pursuant to the Law to provide telecommunications services.

-Main Body Terms means Schedule 1 of the Reference Offer.
+Main Body Terms means Main Body (Schedule 1) of the Reference Offer.

-Make Ready Work means the work that is reasonably necessary to make a Facility ready for Equipment installation by the Access Seeker which may include (but is not limited to):
+Make Ready Work means the work that is reasonably necessary to make a Facility ready for Equipment installation by the Access Seeker and/or the Access Provider which may include (but is not limited to):

 structural analysis;